 Proof of Employment / Letter of Employment for Apartment

 Letter of Employment / Offer Letter / CPA Letter (if self-employed)

--Must be on company letterhead including contact information for your supervisor / HR Manager.
+-Must be on company letterhead and should include the contact information for your supervisor or HR Manager.

 -Many landlords will accept “the work number” forms, but some won't.
 Make sure to confirm with your real estate agent or the landlord's representative if using the work number.

 -Your proof of employment should be dated no more than 60 days before the application date.

 -Should include hire date and annual salary.
 Salary requirements vary from building to building, but you've probably heard of the 40x rent rule for NYC apartments.
 That's a good starting place as most landlords expect at least 40x the monthly rent for tenants and 80X monthly rent for guarantors.

 -CPA letters should consist of the previous year’s income and estimated income for the current year.